What it means

 -

-AI pressure: AI compresses research cycles and raises buyer expectations, which means sellers must bring sharper insight, not generic product education.
+AI pressure: AI shortens the research buyers do before they talk to anyone, which means sellers have to bring a sharper read on the problem, not generic product education.

 -

-CAC discipline: SLG can tighten customer acquisition cost when targeting, qualification, and conversion stages are managed with precision.
+CAC discipline: SLG can hold down customer acquisition cost when targeting, qualification, and conversion stages are run with precision.

 -